lihaibh/traceable/README.md

     }
 }

-// Here we bind the state and actions to the prototype
+// Here we bind the state and actions to the Person prototype
 @Traceable<PersonData, PersonActions>({
     reduce: reducer,
     initialize: initialize